RadimBaca/binary-search/README.md

 ## Conclusion

-Using the algorithm reading two items per iteration we obtain a solution that is 25% faster than the original one!
-Reading three items per iteration improve the original algorithm by 33% on our computer.
-This type of optimization is obviously hardware specific and it can not be done infinitely.
-However, as we can see the improvement of such a simple algorithm can be quite significant if the data are not in the CPU cache.
+Using the algorithm reading two items per iteration we obtain a solution that is slightly faster than the basic one on Visual Studio 2017 C++ compiler.
+Reading three items per iteration brings another slight improvement.
+This type of optimization is obviously hardware specific.

-Let us mention that we do not have such a large array to face L2 cache miss waits.
-We may access much smaller arrays in our algorithms and still face the L2 cache misses if the data are not in the CPU cache.
-In such a case, this type of optimization can be still very useful.